tantan34567/tantan34567.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Here is Jianxiang Tan(谭健翔).
+Here is Jianxiang Tan.

 I'm currently a first year PhD student at the Department of Public and International Affairs, City University of Hong Kong.
-Under the guidance of my supervisor [Prof. Yanto Chandra](https://scholars.cityu.edu.hk/en/persons/yanto-chandra(2be9ef32-a451-459d-a67a-b52b93451de8).html)., I will enjoy a fulfilling, difficult, and challenging four years at CityU.
+Under the guidance of my supervisor [Prof. Yanto Chandra](https://scholars.cityu.edu.hk/en/persons/yanto-chandra(2be9ef32-a451-459d-a67a-b52b93451de8).html)., I will enjoy a fulfilling, arduous, and challenging four years at CityU.

 # Education
 **Sep 2023 - Now:** City University of Hongkong(Phd student)

-**Sep 2020 - June 2023:**  Wuhan University (Master in Public Management) **Sep 2016 - June 2020:**  Nankai University (Bachelor in Social Work)
+**Sep 2020 - June 2023:**  Wuhan University (Master in Public Management)

+**Sep 2016 - June 2020:**  Nankai University (Bachelor in Social Work)